-A student absents without permission from school, any class, any required special program, or any required tutorial will be considered in violation of the compulsory attendance law and subject to disciplinary action.
+A student who is absent without permission from school, any class, any required special program, or any required tutorial will be considered in violation of the compulsory attendance law and subject to disciplinary action.

-Any student involved in any extracurricular activities, CATE certifications, work programs, drives a vehicle on campus, or receiving a Verification of Enrollment (VOE), must maintain a 90% attendance rate throughout each week of the year.
-If it drops below 90% percent, the student that is not in compliance, will not be allowed to perform in any extracurricular activities, contests, games, practices, CATE duties, work programs, or drive on campus until the attendance is back above 90%.
+Any student involved in any extracurricular activities, CATE certifications, work programs, or drives a vehicle on campus, must maintain a 90% attendance rate throughout each week of the year.
+If it drops below 90% percent, the student, that is not in compliance, will not be allowed to perform in any extracurricular activities, contests, games, practices, CATE duties, work programs, or drive on campus until the attendance is back above 90%.
 (Exceptions: Those stated in the Exemptions for Compulsory Attendance, doctor's note - which student must be in attendance part of the school day, school related, extenuating circumstance for medical reasons - with a medical note, or death of a family member.